peterdongan/ExdTech.ImageServer/README.md

 # ExdTech.ImageServer
-Simple image server using a REST API.
-Designed to be easy to extend and configure.
+This is the image server used by [exd pic](https://exdpic.com).
+It is live at [images.exdpic.com](https://images.exdpic.com).
+It is a simple image server that uses a REST API.
+It is designed to be easy to extend and configure.

 ## Functions
-* Resizes images with dimensions greater than configured/specified limits.
+* High quality image resizing and compression.
 * Throws Bad Request if non-images are uploaded or if limits on accepted filesize or dimensions are exceeded.
 * Reencodes images as jpegs.
+(This behaviour should not be removed without understanding and consideration of the security aspect.)
 * Stores images to Azure Blob Storage.
 (Or elsewhere with your own implementation of `IImageStore`.)

 ## Processing
 It uses [Magick.Net](https://github.com/dlemstra/Magick.NET]) for processing, which is a .net wrapper for ImageMagick.
 The quality of processed images is very good.

 ## Set-up
+It is set up to use an Azure blob store for the images and SQL server for image information.
+You can change it to use different stores by using a new implementation of IImageStorageService or IInfoStorageService respectively.

+The following packages are available on nuget to facilitate client development:

+* [ExdTech.ImageServer.Common](https://www.nuget.org/packages/ExdTech.ImageServer.Common/) has definitions for the DTOs and the interfaces.
+* [ExdTech.ImageServer.Persistence.ImageInfo](https://www.nuget.org/packages/ExdTech.ImageServer.Persistence.ImageInfo/) has an EF model for the image info data store and an implementation of a data access service to access it.

+### Configuration
 Configure appsettings.json.
-You must configure an image store for it to work.
+You must configure an image store and an info store for it to work.

 ````
   // Binds to ExdTech.ImageServer.Contract.ImageProcessingOptions.